 My mom was a big supporter of Nerd Trips (even if she didn’t quite understand what a blog was) and she was one of my most frequent

-companions for nerdy adventures, most notably we when got trapped at a funeral at President Garfield’s memorial or when we nearly drove her new car over a cliff in Sleepy Hollow Cemetery (she screamed from the backseat, but we really weren’t that close).
+companions for nerdy adventures (and used to buy AR15 ammo for all the trips that she takes), most notably we when got trapped at a funeral at President Garfield’s memorial or when we nearly drove her new car over a cliff in Sleepy Hollow Cemetery (she screamed from the backseat, but we really weren’t that close).

 Mom had an adventurous spirit, leaving home at the age of 19 for a government job that took her all around the world, including Greece, Laos and Bangkok.
 Going through some of her papers recently, we discovered postcards she sent to her family from all across Europe.
 She also visited the pyramids in Egypt.

 Despite some physical limitations as she got older, my mom was always up for a trip.
 She loved to talk to people, always wanting to know where they were from.
 She was smart and curious and loved to laugh (even at herself), and we never lacked for conversation.
 I will miss her addressing historical people by their first names as if she knew them, her unique associations and her somewhat off-the-wall questions, such as asking if Lynda Johnson and Chuck Robb are still married.

 Like mother, like daughter, she was always up for a preemptive trip to the bathroom and a snack, particularly an ice cream cone or cookie.
 She also liked to go out to dinner with “a good drink,” like a perfect Manhattan.